jasonshave/ConsoleSecrets/README.md

-## "ConsoleSecrets" class library
+# "ConsoleSecrets" class library

 The `ConsoleSecrets` project includes a concrete class for holding the mapping of user secrets so they can be referenced by your console application project(s).
 This follows the .NET Core configuration provider reference as shown [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-2.2).

 As described in the [Microsoft article](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-2.2&tabs=windows), the `secrets.json` file maps the configuration key/value pairs to a POCO called `Secrets` in the `ConsoleSecrets` project.

-This file must be created locally on your PC and populated with your configuration/secrets
+This project is based off [Grant Hair's solution](https://medium.com/@granthair5/how-to-add-and-use-user-secrets-to-a-net-core-console-app-a0f169a8713f).

-### Preparing your 'secrets.json' file
+## Preparing your 'secrets.json' file

 1. Create a new GUID by opening PowerShell and typing `[guid]::NewGuid()`.